Freely

 Project overview

-Freely came to us wanting a fresh concept for their aggragater service.
-They wanted to be the one stop shop for all of the biggest streaming services and their content.
+Freely came to us wanting a fresh concept for their aggregator service.
+They wanted to be the one-stop-shop for all of the biggest streaming services and their content.
 Freely had initial designs, with a full navigation and pages mapped out.
-We were tasked on thinking a little bit blue sky - how can we push users to gravitate to Freely, and not an individual service like iPlayer or ITV?
-How can we keep them there?
+We were tasked to think a little bit more blue sky and implement a whole new visual identity that felt modern and bright.

 We were a small team working on this pitch.
 It was a Junior Designer and I working on the UI, along with a Design Director leading the pitch.
 We had a pretty open brief, and freedom to create our own visual branding.

-Planning
+Planning the IA

-Home needed to the go-to destination for the user to find live and VOD content.
+Home needed to be the go-to destination for the user to find live and VOD content.
 We wanted this to be more than just a classic homepage of rails and more of a hub that had quick jump-off points to the users favourite or most watched content.

 Shaping the brand